ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Introduction

 \section{Introduction}

-In recent years, sequential recommendation has achieved remarkable success in various fields such as news recommendation~\cite{wu2017returning,zheng2018drn,de2021transformers4rec}, digital entertainment~\cite{donkers2017sequential,huang2018improving,pereira2019online}, E-commerce~\cite{chen2018sequential,tang2018personalized} and social media~\cite{zhao2020jointly,10.1145/3460231.3474267}.
-Real-life products, such as Tiktok\footnote{\href{https://www.tiktok.com/}{https://www.tiktok.com/}}, have influenced the daily lives of billions of people with the support of sequential recommender systems.
-Different from traditional recommender systems which assume that the number of recommended items is fixed, a sequential recommender system keeps recommending items to a user until the user quits the current service/session~\cite{ijcai2019-883,hidasi2015session}.
-In sequential recommendation, as depicted in Figure \ref{fig:procedure}, users have the option to browse endless items in one session and can restart a new session after they quit the old one~\cite{zhao2020maximizing}.
-To this end, an ideal sequential recommender system would be expected to achieve i) low return time between sessions, i.e., high frequency of user visits; and ii) large session length so that more items can be browsed in each session\footnote{Each recommendation is counted as one request, and session length is the number of requests contained in a session.}.
-We denote these two characteristics, i.e., return time and session length, as long-term engagement, in contrast to immediate engagement which is conventionally measured by click-through rates~\cite{hidasi2015session}.
-Long-term engagement is preferred over immediate engagement in sequential recommender systems because it directly affects product operational metrics such as daily active users (DAUs) and dwell time.
+In recent years, sequential recommendation has achieved remarkable success in various fields such as news recommendation~\citep{wu2017returning,zheng2018drn,de2021transformers4rec}, digital entertainment~\citep{donkers2017sequential,huang2018improving,pereira2019online}, E-commerce~\citep{chen2018sequential,tang2018personalized} and social media~\citep{zhao2020jointly,10.1145/3460231.3474267}.
+Real-life products, such as Tiktok and Kuaishou, have influenced the daily lives of billions of people with the support of sequential recommender systems.
+Different from traditional recommender systems which assume that the number of recommended items is fixed, a sequential recommender system keeps recommending items to a user until the user quits the current service/session~\citep{ijcai2019-883,hidasi2015session}.
+In sequential recommendation, as depicted in Figure \ref{fig:procedure}, users have the option to browse endless items in one session and can restart a new session after they quit the old one~\citep{zhao2020maximizing}.
+To this end, an ideal sequential recommender system would be expected to achieve i) low return time between sessions, i.e., high frequency of user visits; and ii) large session length so that more items can be browsed in each session.
+We denote these two characteristics, i.e., return time and session length, as long-term engagement, in contrast to immediate engagement which is conventionally measured by click-through rates~\citep{hidasi2015session}.
+Long-term engagement is preferred over immediate engagement in sequential recommendation as it directly affects product operational metrics such as daily active users (DAUs) and dwell time.